 This is an exciting time for many teens, they finally have their license and the freedom to do and go where they want.
-Especially during prom night, where everyone is excited and the driver is more likely to show off in front of their friends.
+Especially during prom night, when everyone is excited and the driver is more likely to show off in front of their friends.
 Statistically, prom is one of the most peer-pressure-filled nights teens may face.
-Whatever plans you may have, and wherever you may go, we at SJ Injury Attorneys want to make sure you have a fun—and safe—prom night.
+Whatever plans you may have, and wherever you may go, we at SJ Injury Attorneys want to make sure you have fun—and safe—prom night.

-We have some tips for both teens and their parents:
+Our Houston car accident lawyer has some tips for both teens and their parents:

 Pay attention to the road.
 Distracted driving, which includes phone usage during driving, is one of the most common reasons teens get into car accidents.
-Not only do teens have the temptation of their phones, on prom night, they will also have their friends in the car causing distractions.
+Not only do teens have the temptation of their phones, but on prom night, they will also have their friends in the car causing distractions.
 It is important to pay close attention to the road to ensure you stay safe.

 Watch your speed.
-Speeding plays an important role in fatal crashes involving a teen driver.
+Speeding plays an important role in fatal auto crashes involving teen drivers.
 In fact, speeding is a contributing factor in about one-third of accidents involving a teen.
 Speeding is so dangerous because it takes away the driver's needed reaction time, which is used to help avoid a crash.
 When you add the inexperience of a new teen driver to the mix, this combination has disaster written all over it.